SleepyDroids/corellian_shipyard_react/README.md

   - Quick peek at cart contents without leaving the catalog.
 - **Cart page**:
   - More “traditional” cart view with items stacked as product cards.
-  - Remove button in the top right of each item.
+  - Remove button that appears only when items are in the card.

 ### 💾 Persistence with Local Storage